gdragotto/ZeroRegretsAlgorithm/instance_generators/instances_quad/README.md

 - _prefix.txt_ contains the instance information.
 Specifically, on the first line it contains _n_ and _m_ while, on the second line, it contains the upper and lower bounds on the variables.
 We remark the bounds are equal for all the variables (i.e., the problem is box-constrained)

-## Non-convex Instances
+## Non-convex and Convex Instances

-The non-convex instances were originally released [here](https://github.com/schwarze-st/nep_pruning).
+The non-convex and convex instances were originally released [here](https://github.com/schwarze-st/nep_pruning).
 We refer to the paper (Section 5) for the detailed description of the instances.
 The format is analogous to the convex instances with the exception that the prefix corresponds to the original instance file names.